| ||Format||Pages||Price|| |

 Significance and Use

-This guide is intended for use with self-cementing fly ash that can be used separately or along with other stabilizing admixtures to improve soil properties.
+4.2 This practice is intended for use with self-cementing fly ash that can be used individually or along with other stabilizing admixtures to improve soil properties.

-The guide describes the unique design considerations that may apply to stabilization of soils and soil-like materials with self-cementing coal fly ash.
+4.3 The practice describes the unique design considerations that may apply to stabilization of soils and soil-like materials with self-cementing coal fly ash.
 The requirements for stabilization of specific materials may vary due to local conditions or the intended use of the stabilized material, or both.

-The test methods in this guide are intended for the determination of mechanical properties of FASM.
+4.4 The test methods in this practice are intended for the determination of mechanical properties of FASM.
 The characterization of mechanical property improvement with self-cementing fly ash will assist in the evaluation of the fly ash stabilized materials.

-4.5 The use of self-cementing fly ash in geotechnical engineering application may be regulated by state and local codes.
+4.5 The use of self-cementing fly ash in geotechnical engineering applications may be regulated by state and local codes.
 The codes should be consulted.

-1.1 This guide covers procedures for the design of stabilization of soil and soil-like materials using self-cementing coal fly ash for roadway applications, treatment of expansive subgrade or organic subgrade, and limiting settlement of fills below buildings.
+1.1 This practice covers procedures for the design of stabilization of soil and soil-like materials using self-cementing coal fly ash for roadway applications, treatment of expansive subgrade or organic subgrade, and limiting settlement of fills below buildings.
 The coal fly ash covered in this method includes self-cementing fly ashes described in Specification .